Anna Jermolaewa

 20 April – 24 November, 2024

-For the Austrian contribution to the 60th Biennale di Venezia 2024 curated by Gabriele Spindler, artist Anna Jermolaewa weaves a narrative spanning from her experience as a political refugee to symbols of revolution and resistance against authoritarian regimes.
+For the Austrian contribution to the 60th Biennale di Venezia 2024 curated by Gabriele Spindler, artist Anna Jermolaewa wove a narrative spanning from her experience as a political refugee to symbols of revolution and resistance against authoritarian regimes.

 Born in Leningrad, Jermolaewa became involved in the opposition party Democratic Union in the late 1980s, co-editing one of the party’s underground newspapers.
 Despite the era of glasnost and perestroika, she and her then-husband faced persecution by the KGB, prompting their escape from the Soviet Union in 1989.
 Granted political asylum in Austria, Jermolaewa spent the last thirty-five years developing a body of work that intricately intertwines conceptualism with the poetry of everyday life.
 Her art, which encompasses video, installation, drawing, and photography, prompts viewers to scrutinize society and their place within its social and political constructs.